Puzzle Corner

 Was Century Mk IV the name of a company ?

-Here are two example of several calculators marked "Century Mark IV":
+Here are three examples of several calculators marked "Century Mark IV":

 Century Mk IV